Serial Killer Myth #1: They're Mentally Ill or Evil Geniuses

 The image of the evil genius serial killer is mostly a Hollywood invention.
 Real serial killers generally do not possess unique or exceptional intellectual skills.
 The reality is that most serial killers who have had their IQ tested score between borderline and above average intelligence (3).
 This is very consistent with the general population.

 Contrary to mythology, it is not high intelligence that makes serial killers successful.
 Instead, it is obsession, meticulous planning, and a cold-blooded, often psychopathic personality that enables serial killers to operate over long periods of time without detection.

-I offer many other shocking insights into the minds and actions of deranged serial predators such as BTK, who I corresponded with, in my new book, Why We Love Serial Killers: The Curious Appeal of the World's Most Savage Murderers.
+I offer many other shocking insights into the minds and actions of deranged serial predators such as BTK, who I corresponded with, in my best-selling book, Why We Love Serial Killers: The Curious Appeal of the World's Most Savage Murderers.

 (1) Morton, R.J.
 2005.
 Serial Murder: Multi-Disciplinary Perspectives for Investigators.
 National Center for the Analysis of Violent Crime.
 Washington, D.C.: U.S. Department of Justice.